 Yellow fever is a viral disease transmitted by mosquitoes that occurs only in parts of Africa and South America.
+Senegal is in the yellow fever endemic zone.
 Yellow fever is characterized by severe hepatitis with fever.
-It may be prevented by avoiding mosquito bites (personal protective measures) and by getting the vaccination shots that are available at any yellow fever vaccination center (consult your physician for the nearest center).
+It may be prevented by avoiding mosquito bites (personal protective measures) and by getting the vaccination that are available at any yellow fever vaccination center (consult your health care provider for the nearest center).